AhmadMSGit/Data_Trojan_DL_Transformers/README.md

 If you use this dataset in your research, please cite the following:

-> Ahmad Mohammad Saber, Hany E. Z. Farag, Amr Youssef and Deepa Kundur, “A Model-Independent Trojan Attack on Deep Learning-Based FDIA Detection in Smart Grid Protection Systems”, in IEEE Transactions on Instrumentation and Measurement, 2025.
+- Ahmad Mohammad Saber, Hany E. Z. Farag, Amr Youssef and Deepa Kundur, “A Model-Independent Trojan Attack on Deep Learning-Based FDIA Detection in Smart Grid Protection Systems”, in IEEE Transactions on Instrumentation and Measurement, 2025.
 > Dataset: [https://github.com/AhmadMSGit/Data](https://github.com/AhmadMSGit/Data)

 ---

 ## 📄 Dataset License

->This dataset is released for academic and non-commercial research use only.
+-This dataset is released for academic and non-commercial research use only.
 Commercial use is not allowed without prior written approval from the first author (Ahmad Mohammad Saber) and last author (Deepa Kundur).
 ---

 For questions or contributions, please email ahmad.m.saber@ieee.org or dkundur@comm.utoronto.ca